How To Improve UX Using Micro-Interactions

 1. Where to add the search feature

-The search bar should be in a central, visible part of the page.
+The search bar should be in a central, visible part of the website.
 This place is usually the header but hero sections work well too.
 The goal in deciding on placement is for the user to find the search bar immediately.
 They’ll probably be looking for it, so don’t make it hard for them to spot.

 There are exceptions to this rule.
 For example, clothing eCommerce stores usually push users towards filters before searching.
 Most people won’t know the terminology that relates to particular items of clothing, because their often unique, so filters are an easier approach.